kidofcubes/MineStudio/docs/source/benchmark/automatic-evaluation.md

    After running the script, the evaluation results will be saved as a JSON file in the `vlm_rating_res/` directory.

 The following is an **example output**, showcasing how two videos are compared across several evaluation criteria.
 Each criterion is explained with observations, and an overall assessment is provided.
-This structured format ensures transparency and consistency in evaluating agent performance.

 ```json